by Simon Lord

 What will the investment really be?

 One of the first things to check out in any franchise is what the total investment will really be.
-The figure quoted for a business might be just $30,000, but this could just refer to the amount of cash you need to put in initially to pay the fee.
+The figure quoted for a business might be $30,000, but this could just refer to the amount of cash you need to put in initially to pay the fee.
 In addition to this, you may also need to finance equipment, a vehicle or premises and have enough money left to cover your living costs until you get established.
-This need not be a problem, but it is best that you be aware of it right at the very start – apart from anything else, it will enable you to compare different franchise opportunities on an equal basis.
+This need not be a problem - funding options such as vehicle leases or loans are often available - but you need to be aware of the total involved right at the very start.
+Apart from anything else, it will enable you to compare different franchise opportunities on an equal basis.

 Here are some of the elements that you may need to consider.
 Ask if all the below are included or additional to the quoted figure.
 If they are additional, ask what figures you should allow for.